Lottery System 2/31: A Probability Study

 What's Your Chance of Winning?

-In this section, we explore the numbers behind the numbers of a lottery system 2/31 by sampling actual drawing results from EZ2 Lotto (Now called 2D Lotto in the Philippines).
+Part II explores the numbers behind the numbers of a lottery system 2/31 by sampling actual drawing results from EZ2 Lotto.
 The first study sampled data from July 2004 up to August 2008 lottery drawings.
 This is the period when EZ2 drawings were done once daily.
 It comprised 1,492 actual EZ2 lotto results.
+The very first draw of EZ2 Lotto was on 5 July 2004.

 The next study sampled results drawn from August 2008 up to August 2009.
 This is the period when EZ2 drawings were conducted twice daily.
 It comprised 732 actual EZ2 Lotto results.
-The two studies were then compared to find out any significance.
+The two studies were compared to find out of any significant differences.

 To determine if probability findings from the two past periods would remain consistent in future periods, the study sampled results from later drawings.
 All in all, about 6000 results were covered in multiples studies.